synestize/synestizer/index.md

 > „Just open the window...”
 J.Cage and focus on listening to what emerges outside.
 - Cage

-> „It`s time to open the digital window and listen colourwise.”
+> „It's time to open the digital window and listen colourwise.”
 - Koenig

 version 150123: